apache/doris/docs/en/developer-guide/be-vscode-dev.md

 }
 ```

-In the configuration **"request": "attach",** **"processId":17016**, these two configuration sections are the key points: set the debug mode of gdb to attach and attach the processId of the process, otherwise it will fail.
-How to find the process id, you can enter the following command in the command line:
+In the configuration **"request": "attach", "processId": PID**, these two configurations are the key points: set the debug mode of gdb to attach and attach the processId of the process, otherwise it will fail.
+To find the process id, you can enter the following command in the command line:

 ```
 ps -ef | grep palo*